 - You gain Maturity when you stop attaching happiness to material things!

-If you keep a right mindset during distress, you can attain maturity.
+If you keep the right mindset during distress, you can attain maturity.
 Dealing with an impossible person?
 Focus on changing your attitude towards them and accept them as they are.
 Someone not recognizing your value?
 No need to prove your worth to them because you don’t need approval from others (of course, unless they are your boss).
 Someone putting you down constantly and making you feel bad?
 Karma will deal with them, so you should let it go.

 When you choose to think of everything as a learning opportunity, you will have no regrets in life and won’t feel any negative emotion.
 Though the world may perceive mature people as pushovers, remember that the meek shall inherit the earth.